Choking: First aid

 If you're the only rescuer, perform back blows and abdominal thrusts before calling 911 or your local emergency number for help.
 If another person is available, have that person call for help while you perform first aid.

-If the person becomes unconscious, perform standard CPR with chest compressions and rescue breaths.
+If the person becomes unconscious, perform standard cardiopulmonary resuscitation (CPR) with chest compressions and rescue breaths.

 To perform abdominal thrusts (Heimlich maneuver) on yourself: